What is Premarin?

 Premarin is sometimes taken on a daily basis.
 For certain conditions, the medicine is given in a cycle, such as 3 weeks on followed by 1 week off.
 Follow your doctor's instructions.

-Store Premarin at room temperature away from moisture and heat.
-Keep the medicine container tightly closed.
+Store at room temperature away from moisture, heat, and light.

 What happens if I miss a dose?